Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 "Guys...
 Thanks."

-Lanz, proceeding, "Right, well, that was heartwarming, to be sure.
+Lanz, moving the topic forward, "Right, well, that was heartwarming, to be sure.
 But what are we going to do the help exactly?"

 "Lanz, you need to expend some mental energy on it yourself instead of blurting questions.
 I get this may be tricky for you."